glenfish/CryptoTracker/README.md

 ## Statement Of Purpose

-CryptoTracker aims to provide investors in cryptocurrency and other digital assets a tool with which to record buys and sells, output profit and loss statements and offer live pricing functionality for the portfolio.

-There are online services that offer similar functionality, however most people are not comfortable entering their investments into an unknown website or cloud based service.
-They prefer anonymity.
-Many users rely on manually updated Excel spreadsheets.

-This app aims to offer a better crypto tracking solution that is local and private, with real time pricing data and other metrics.
+A terminal application for creating and managing a portfolio of cryptocurrency or digital assets using live market rate API data.
 It was designed to be simple, fast, easy to use and light weight.
-It requires Ruby and runs on Windows, Mac and Linux systems.
+Requires Ruby.
+Runs on Windows, Mac and Linux systems.

 Built with Ruby 2.7.2

 ## Scope

-A terminal application for creating and managing a portfolio of cryptocurrency or digital assets using live market rate API data.

 MVP release of CryptoTracker